 What do selected participants do before the program begins in September?

 Upon acceptance into the program, participants are required to send a letter confirming their acceptance agreeing to the commitment and requirements of the program.
 Complete tuition payment is required prior to the opening retreat.
-A few items of pre-program work are required, including an intake sheet, The Work of Leaders DiSC assessment, a brief bio and submission of 40 business cards.
+A few items of pre-program work are required, including an intake sheet, The Work of Leaders DiSC assessment, and a brief bio.